mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         The default implementation throws an exception.

+    .. py:method:: mitsuba.ShapePtr.eval_parameterization(self, uv, ray_flags=14, active=True)

+        Parameterize the mesh using UV values

+        This function maps a 2D UV value to a surface interaction data structure.
+Its behavior is only well-defined in regions where this mapping is bijective.
+The default implementation throws.

+        Parameter ``uv`` (:py:obj:`mitsuba.Point2f`):
+            *no description available*

+        Parameter ``ray_flags`` (int):
+            *no description available*

+        Parameter ``active`` (drjit.llvm.ad.Bool):
+            Mask to specify active lanes.

+        Returns → :py:obj:`mitsuba.SurfaceInteraction`:
+            *no description available*

     .. py:method:: mitsuba.ShapePtr.exterior_medium(self)

         Return the medium that lies on the exterior of this shape